 South-facing light is warm and can slightly enhance the soft warmth tucked in BM Classic Gray; the same goes for afternoon western sunshine (which can go CONSIDERABLY gold).

 If your room is super bright, Classic Gray will wash out.
 However, if your room gets moderate southern light, Classic Gray can look like a soft, warm gray that favors taupe (so it looks warmer than traditional shades of gray).

 IS CLASSIC GRAY A GOOD EXTERIOR PAINT COLOR?

 Ermmmm, probably not.
-You can give it a go, but don’t be surprised if those violet-pink undertones come up a wink more.
-At this depth (unless you live in a shaded area), you can expect it to REALLY wash out in the sunshine.
+You can give it a go, but don’t be surprised if its undertones come up a wink more and, at times, look even WARMER than expected.
+At this depth (unless you live in a shaded area), you can expect it to wash out in the sunshine.

-However, if its undertones are awesome with your stone, brick, and roof, the front of your home doesn’t get absolutely PUMMELLED with sunshine, and you partner it with bright white trim, it can be pretty!
+However, Classic Gray’s undertones are awesome with your stone, brick, and roof, the front of your home doesn’t get absolutely PUMMELLED with sunshine, and if you partner it with bright white trim, it can be pretty!

 WHAT COLORS ARE SIMILAR TO CLASSIC GRAY?